paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 (5) establishing or supporting jointly funded intermediary mechanisms with nongovernmental organizations to facilitate increased collaboration between such bank or association and nongovernmental organizations in borrowing countries.

-**(b) Implementation and financing of program** It is the sense of the Congress that the Grassroots Collaboration Program described in subsection (a) of this section should be implemented and financed as part of the normal operations of the International Bank for Reconstruction and Development and the International Development Association.
+**(b) Implementation and financing of program** It is the sense of the Congress that the Grassroots Collaboration Program described in subsection (a) should be implemented and financed as part of the normal operations of the International Bank for Reconstruction and Development and the International Development Association.

-**(c) Flexible financing; initial grant** To the extent the activities under the Grassroots Collaboration Program described in subsection (a) of this section need more flexible financing, it is the sense of the Congress that—
+**(c) Flexible financing; initial grant** To the extent the activities under the Grassroots Collaboration Program described in subsection (a) need more flexible financing, it is the sense of the Congress that—

 (1) such activities could be funded through a grant from the net income of the International Bank for Reconstruction and Development; and